yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/containers.md

 ??? func "`#!cpp MeshData<E,T>::MeshData<E,T>(HalfedgeMesh& mesh Eigen::Matrix<T, Eigen::Dynamic, 1> vec, MeshData<E, size_t>& indexer)`"

     Construct a new container over a mesh, with the contents of `vec`, indexed according to `indexer`.

+## Transferring data

+`MeshData<>` containers are defined with respect to a particular mesh object.
+Sometimes one may need to transfer data defined on one mesh to another, for instance after making a copy of a mesh, or when reading data from file.

+??? func "`#!cpp MeshData<E,T> MeshData<E,T>::reinterpretTo(HalfedgeMesh& target)`"

+    Map data defined on one halfedge mesh to another.
+The meshes must have the same number of elements, and data will be naively transferred between elements with the same index.

+    Requires that both meshes be [compressed](mutation.md#compressed-mode).

+    Example usage:
+    ```cpp
+    HalfedgeMesh meshA = /* something */;
+    HalfedgeMesh meshB = meshA.copy();

+    FaceData<Vector3> myDataOnA(meshA);
+    /* fill myDataOnA with interesting values */

+    FaceData<Vector3> myDataOnB = myDataOnA.reinterpretTo(meshB);
+    ```

 ## Advanced features